 Austin lies in the heart of Flash Flood Alley.
 Whether or not you live in a floodplain, it is critical that you be alert to the dangers of flooding both in your home or around town.
-Since 1960, 60 people have died in flash floods in Travis County.

 It may surprise you to learn that Texas leads the nation in flood-related deaths and holds about half of the world records for rainfall rates in less than 48 hours.
 No one can stop a flood, but there are many things that you can do before, during and after a storm to protect your family and keep property damage to a minimum.